DanielHara/AI-email-newsletter/README.md

 To run the "hello world" script to send a simple email:

-I'm using https://resend.com, so create a .env file:
+I'm using https://resend.com.
+So, create a .env file:
 ```
 RESEND_API_KEY=<RESEND_API_KEY>
 ```